The world’s toughest flyweights compete for the BRAVE CF title in the largest tournament in the division’s history

-BRAVE CF Not only did it complete 50 events in four years and six months, but it broke into the global market by visiting 21 countries on five continents, becoming the number one mixed martial arts promotion in Asia.
+BRAVE CF not only completed 50 events in four years and six months, but it broke into the global market by visiting 21 countries on five continents, becoming the number one mixed martial arts promotion in Asia.

-A truly global promotion of mixed martial arts, BRAVE CF has signed the toughest flyweights to compete for the vacant BRAVE CF world flyweight champion title in their renowned flyweight tournament.
+A truly global mixed martial arts promotion, BRAVE CF has signed the toughest flyweights to compete for the vacant BRAVE CF flyweight world champion title in their renowned flyweight tournament.

-The whole world is watching who will take the inaugural title as the best flyweight roster in any organization looking to prove a point.
+The whole world is on the lookout for who will take the inaugural title as the best flyweight roster in any organization looking to prove a point.

-The tournament started with fighters from Europe, the United States, Latin America and RussiaHowever, only two nations remain standing: United States and Russia.
+The tournament started with fighters from Europe, the United States, Latin America and Russia, however only two nations remain: the United States and Russia.

-A Russian MMA legend, Ali “Puncher King” Bagautinov will face the american Dustin Ortiz in the last quarterfinal fight of the flyweight tournament.
+A Russian MMA legend, Ali “Puncher King” Bagautinov will face American Dustin Ortiz in the final quarterfinal fight of the flyweight tournament.

 Bagautinov specifically challenged Ortiz after his victory at BRAVE CF 46, which earned him a place in the tournament.
-The winner will face José «Shorty» Torres, who defeated Blaine O’Driscoll in the BRAVE CF 49 and will advance to the semifinals.
+The winner will face José “Shorty” Torres, who defeated Blaine O’Driscoll at BRAVE CF 49 and will advance to the semi-finals.

-It is also programmed to BRAVE CF 50 the first semifinal of the competition.
-Russian Velimurad Alkhasov faces the american Zach Makovsky on the BRAVE CF 50 on April 1.
+The first semifinal of the competition is also scheduled for BRAVE CF 50.
+Russia’s Velimurad Alkhasov faces American Zach Makovsky at the BRAVE CF 50 on April 1.

 The flyweight tournament bouts are just one part of what the BRAVE Combat Federation is bringing to fans at BRAVE CF 50.